Vanilagy/mp4-muxer/README.md

         // ...
     });
     ```
-- `FileSystemWritableFileStreamTarget`: This is essentially a wrapper around `StreamTarget` with the intention of
+- `FileSystemWritableFileStreamTarget`: This is essentially a wrapper around a chunked `StreamTarget` with the intention
-    simplifying the use of this library with the File System Access API.
-Writing the file directly to disk as it's being
+    of simplifying the use of this library with the File System Access API.
+Writing the file directly to disk as it's
-    created comes with many benefits, such as creating files way larger than the available RAM.
+    being created comes with many benefits, such as creating files way larger than the available RAM.

+    You can optionally override the default `chunkSize` of 16 MiB.
+    ```ts
+    constructor(
+        stream: FileSystemWritableFileStream,
+        options?: { chunkSize?: number }
+    );
+    ```

+    Usage example:
     ```js
     import { Muxer, FileSystemWritableFileStreamTarget } from 'mp4-muxer';